r-Techsupport/rTS_Wiki/docs/disks/dislocker.md

 ```

 ## Unmount the Windows partition
-Once finished you can unmount the partition from file manager.
+Once finished, you can unmount the partition from file manager.
 By either clicking the unmount symbol beside the partition name or entering each command one by one.

 ```
 sudo umount /media/decrypt